-In other words, it means that, for small $\e$, one can detect all sequences $\eta\in \Theta_q(r_{\e})$ if the ratio $r_{\e}/r_{\e}^*$ is large, whereas if this ratio is small then it is impossible to distinguish between the null and the alternative hypothesis, with small minimax total error probability.
+In other words, it means that, for small $\e$, one can detect all sequences $\eta\in\Theta_q(r_{\e})$ if the ratio $r_{\e}/r_{\e }^*$ is large, whereas if this ratio is small, then it is impossible to distinguish between the null and the alternative hypothesis, with small minimax total error probability.
 Hence, the rate optimality problem corresponds to finding the separation rates $r_{\e}^*$ and to constructing asymptotically minimax consistent families of tests.

-On the other hand, the sharp optimality problem corresponds to the study of the asymptotics of the quantities $\b_{\e}(\Theta_{\e},\a),\ \g_{\e}(\Theta_{\e})$ (up to vanishing terms) and to the construction of asymptotically minimax families of tests $\psi_{\e,\a}$ and $\psi_{\e}$, respectively.
-We shall see (see Section \ref{subsec:genresF}) that often the sharp asymptotics are of Gaussian type, i.e.,
+On the other hand, the sharp optimality problem corresponds to the study of the asymptotics of the quantities $\b_{\e}(\Theta_{\e},\a), \g_{\e}(\Theta_{\e})$ (up to vanishing terms) and to the construction of asymptotically minimax families of tests $\psi_{\e,\a}$ and $\psi_{\e}$, respectively.
+We shall see (see Section~\ref{subsecgenresF}) that often the sharp asymptotics are of Gaussian type, that is,